theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 }
 ```

-The `incremental` option set to `true` enables `TypeScript` to save information from last compilation and use this information for the next build, the information will be generated in file call `.tsbuildinfo`.
+The `incremental` option set to `true` enables `TypeScript` to save information from the last compilation and use this information for the next build, the information will be generated in a file called `.tsbuildinfo`.

 So with these settings, when we run tsc, TypeScript will look for a file called `.tsbuildinfo` in the output directory (`./build`).
 If `./build/.tsbuildinfo` doesn’t exist, it’ll be generated.
 But if it does, tsc will try to use that file to incrementally type-check and update our output files.